flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.path()` - requires the field's to be a valid file or folder path.
 - `FormBuilderValidators.portNumber()` - requires the field's to be an valid port number.
 - `FormBuilderValidators.macAddress()` - requires the field's to be an valid MAC address.
+- `FormBuilderValidators.iban()` - requires the field's to be an valid IBAN.

 ### Supported languages